zhongfu/tp/docs/UserGuide.md

 You can also generate a payslip in comma-separated values (CSV) format for you and your employees to refer to.

 The program simulates a real life workflow:
-  * Company receives a new job.
+  * The company receives a new job.
   * The HR manager `add`s the job to PeopleSoft, and `assign`s employees to work on it.
-  * Employees start working.
+  * The employees start working.
   * When the employees complete the job, the HR manager `mark`s the job as completed.
   * Once it is time to pay the employees, `pay` out the job and `export` the payslips for the employees.